 In Memory of Flip

 For the most part at Turpentine Creek Wildlife Refuge, we have big cats and small cats.
 It is safe to say we are a big cat refuge, but we do have some animals that do not belong in the cat family.
-One of those animals was a White Nosed Coatimundi, or coati for short.
-Her name was Flip, she was 17 years old, and arrived here in 2009 from a fake zoo in Branson, Missouri with several other animals.
+One of them was Flip, a White Nosed Coatimundi or coati.
+When Flip passed, she was 17 years old.
+In 2009, we rescued her from a fake zoo in Branson, Missouri with several other animals.

 A White Nosed Coatimundi, coati, almost looks like an Anteater, but it is actually cousins with the raccoon family!
-They are native to South and Central America, but not here in Arkansas, though may be found a little in the southern parts of Arizona, Texas, and New Mexico.
+Coatis are native to South and Central America, but not here in Arkansas, though they may be found in the southern parts of Arizona, Texas, and New Mexico.
 They are commonly found in tropical woodlands and open forests but are sometimes found on small mountain ranges, in chaparral conifers, and oak woodlands.

 These animals live anywhere from 5 to 7 years out in the wild, but when they are in captivity, they can live from 14 to 20 years.
 They can weigh up to 13 pounds and get on average around 3.5 feet long!
 They vary in color from reddish-brown to black with a light undercarriage.
 Their tail really gives their relation to the raccoon away by having black rings around it.